 ACLs limit access to sensitive files for only those who need it.
 Predefined lists with authorized users can be configured while any other prying eyes are locked out.

 Many electronic document management systems incorporate encryption tools.
 If a document is intercepted over an open network, the file will be inaccessible without the decryption key.

 Join Amazon, Google, and other companies we’ve helped to find records management systems with all the different types of security needed to protect their information.

-To get started with free and no-obligation quotes on off-site records storage, electronic document management systems, and other records management services from nearby providers, simply fill out the form, give us a call at (866) 385-3706, or contact us directly using our live chat.
+To get free and no-obligation quotes on off-site records storage, electronic document management systems, and other records management services from nearby providers, simply fill out the form, give us a call at (866) 385-3706, or contact us directly using our live chat.
 Within minutes of receiving your request, you’ll receive customized quotes from experts in your area.